Nanofu-Funano/non24clock/README.md

-how can I make this private
+i asked ChatGPT to create it because just want to use it myself idk anything about this how can i make this private